 The master's in disaster management graduates are eligible to find jobs in the government & public sector, International & Intergovernmental Organizations, NGOs, and the private sector.
 Some of the job roles available for these graduates are Risk Management Specialist, Policy Analyst, Environmental Risk Consultant, Business Continuity Manager, GIS & Remote Sensing Analyst, etc. The average salary for a fresher can range between INR 2.14 - 10 LPA.

-- MA Disaster Management Highlights Table
+- MA in Disaster Management Highlights Table

 - What is MA in Disaster Management?